 Wind power in Germany is leading the way in the field of renewable electricity generation.
-The installed capacity of all wind turbine generators (WTG’s) in the country amounted to a total of 83,368 megawatts (MW) at the end of 2017 and the WTG’s installed by 50Hertz contributed to approximately one third of this capacity (onshore as well as offshore).
+The installed capacity of all wind turbine generators (WTG’s) in the country amounted of more than 60,000 megawatts (MW) at the end of 2019 and the WTG’s installed by 50Hertz contributed to approximately one third of this capacity (onshore as well as offshore).

 Within the 50Hertz grid area, approximately 36 per cent of all wind turbines installed in Germany feed into the medium and high-voltage grids of the regional distribution system as well as into the extra high-voltage grid of 50Hertz.

 Wind turbines are the most important form of renewable energy exploitation,generating electricity both on land (onshore) and in the open sea (offshore).
 Very simply put, they work as wind mills combined with a dynamo: the wind makes the rotor turn and this movement is transformed into electrical energy by a generator.The first wind turbines were already used for electricity generation in the early 20th century.
 Nevertheless, the worldwide interest in electricity generation by means of wind turbines only began to increase significantly after the oil crises of the 1970s.
 The development of the large renewable installations that are now common, began in the 1990s and has shown a strongly rising trend that continues to this day.
 This is due to requirements coming into force within the German Renewable Energy Sources Act (EEG) in the year 2000.